 In our experience, provisions in relation to title, security and obligations or restrictions in relation to spare parts are set out in the lease agreement, which also records evidence of the owner’s title and beneficial interest in relation to the parts (present and future) and also on the spare parts (present and future), whether such spare parts are repaired or replaced.
 Title of replacement parts would not automatically transfer to the aircraft owner where the replacement part is annexed, and specific title transfer documentation would have to be entered in order to transfer title.

-i.)
-If the supply of goods involves movement of goods, then the place of supply would be the location of goods at the time at which the movement of goods terminates for delivery to the recipient.
+- If the supply of goods involves the movement of goods, then the place of supply would be the location of goods at the time at which the movement of goods terminates for delivery to the recipient.

-Based on the above, if the place of supply of the aircraft is determined to be outside India, then in our view, GST would not apply to such a transfer of aircraft.
+Based on the above, if the place of supply or delivery of the aircraft is determined to be outside India, then in our view, GST would not apply to such a transfer of aircraft.

 Further, import of aircraft into India is subject to customs duty and integrated goods and services tax (“IGST”).
 The applicability of customs duty and IGST on the import of aircraft is subject to any exemption provided under the relevant law.

 It may be noted that subject to certain conditions, the GST law provides for IGST exemption on the import of leased aircraft into India.
 One of the prescribed conditions is that the importer undertakes to pay IGST on lease rentals.